matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/SQL-Reference/Data-Definition-Language/alter-table.md

     - `ORDER BY col_name [, col_name] ...`: Reorders the rows in the table by the specified columns.
     - `RENAME [TO | AS] new_tbl_name`: Renames the table.

-3. `key_part`: Represents the components of an index, which can be column names (when creating an index on a text column, you might specify a length for the index to only consider a certain number of characters in that column.).
+3. `key_part`: Represents the components of an index, which can be column names (when creating an index on a text column, you might specify a length for the index to only consider a certain number of characters in that column.
+If you create an index using a column name without specifying a length, the index will use the entire column value as an index component.
+In some cases, this may result in reduced performance, especially when dealing with large text or binary data columns.
+Specifying a length is usually unnecessary for smaller data types, such as integers or dates.).
 4. `index_option`: Represents index options, such as comments (COMMENT).
 5. `table_options`: Represents table options, such as table comments (COMMENT).
 6. `table_option`: Specific table options, such as comments (COMMENT).